Stability for linearized gravity on the Kerr spacetime: The spin-weight -2 Teukolsky equation

 \subsection{Improved decay estimates}

-In this section, we build on the results in lemma \ref{lem:ImproEnerDecaypartialt} and improve the decay estimates for $\LxiOp^\ij \radpsi{\ii}$ for $\ii\in\{0,1\}$ in exterior region (where $r\geq \timefunc$) and interior region (where $r<\timefunc$), respectively.
+In this section, we conclude with a statement of the best decay estimates that we derive for $\psibase[-2][i]$ and its time derivatives.
+For $i\in\{2,3,4\}$ this simply restates the results from lemma \ref{lem:ImproEnerDecaypartialt}.
+In the exterior region (where $r\geq \timefunc$) and for $\ii\in\{0,1\}$, we improve the $t$ decay for $\LxiOp^\ij \radpsi{\ii}$, and, in the interior region (where $r < \timefunc$), we improve the $r$ decay for the same quantities.
 This is done by rewriting the first two lines of \eqref{eq:rescaledwavesys5eqs} as an elliptic equation of $\raddegphi{i}$ with source terms each of which either contains at least one $\LxiOp$ derivative (which has extra $\timefunc^{-1+\delta}$ decay from lemma \ref{lem:ImproEnerDecaypartialt}) or have an extra $r^{-1}$ prefactor.
 We exploit this extra $\timefunc^{-1+\delta}$ decay and $r^{-1}$ prefactor in the source terms, and an elliptic estimate yields improved pointwise-in-$\timefunc$ decay estimates for $\LxiOp^\ij \radpsi{\ii}$ $(\ii=0,1)$ and their spacetime norms in different regions.

 The decay estimates for all $\LxiOp^\ij \radpsi{\ii}$ $(i=0,\ldots,4)$ are as follows.